-Being a parent doesn’t mean you can’t become a CPA, but it can complicate things.
-Thankfully, there are some steps you can take to prevent stress and improve your odds of meeting your career goals.
+Being a parent doesn’t mean you can’t become a CPA, but studying with kids can add some complications.
+Thankfully, there are steps you can take to prevent stress and improve your odds of meeting your career goals.

 Casie Cook, CPA, knows first-hand what it is like to study for the CPA Exam while raising a child.
 We spoke to Casie and asked about the hurdles she faced and how she overcame them.
 She had a lot of great points and provided excellent advice for parents who are considering taking the CPA Exam.